GOTODOCO/.github/profile/README.md

 We are pioneering a new way to improve how content and information are considered, planned, created, and consumed using our curated user-centric framework as our core foundation.

+## Get Started

+Get started with our Kickstarter GitHub template.

 ### Initiatives

 Meet GOTOSoT... a central GOTO and Source of Truth [SoT] approach for popular and common samples, files, packages, and references, including: